drips-network/docs/docs/the-protocol/drips-v2-features.md

 ### A Flexible Identity Model

-Drips v2 also introduces a new, more flexible model for user identity that provides additional options for app developers to create and manage end-user profiles in Drips.
+Drips v2 also introduces a new, more flexible model for user identity and accounts, that provides additional options for different ways that users can create accounts and engage with the protocol.
+For example, an NFT or a Git repository can control an account in Drips.

 ### One Smart Contract / One Graph